ovhk/DigitalFilm/README.md

 - [ ] Add GrayToTime formula in parameter and evaluate it on the fly? if trend nedded https://stackoverflow.com/questions/40269793/replicate-excel-power-trendline-values-with-c-sharp
 - [ ] Add mask managment

 ---

+How to print a picture from a film negative?

+- put the negative into the enlarger
+- project the negative on the paper

+No!
+Here is the solution:

+- scan the negative, invert colors and save it
+- Find experimentaly the exposure time to have different values of gray on the paper
+- put gray values and exposure time in an Excel file, draw the trend curve and get its formula
+- generate 256 bitmaps from your scanned picture.
+One for each gray value, keep black all pixels lower than this value, put all others in white
+- put the display on the paper and turn on the enlarger light
+- display these bitmaps during the exposure time calculate with the trend formula onto a transparent black and white display panel

+Tada!

+---